GoogleCloudPlatform/cloud-spanner-samples/.github/docs/contributing.md

 # How to Contribute

-We'd love to accept your patches and contributions to this project.
-There are just a few small guidelines you need to follow.
+We'd love to accept your patches and contributions to existing samples in this project.
+New sample applications are reserved to Google employees only for the time being.
+To submit a patch, there are just a few small guidelines you need to follow.

 ## Contributor License Agreement